World’s End estate

 Information, advice and guidance

-Information, advice and guidance (IAG) is provided four days each week for residents in the area by the Kensington and Chelsea Advice Partnership (KCAP).
+Information, advice and guidance is provided four days each week for residents in the area by the Kensington and Chelsea Advice Partnership (KCAP).

 The partners are Citizens Advice Kensington and Chelsea, North Kensington Law Centre and Nucleus Legal Advice.

-Contact Citizens Advice on 0808 278 7982 and Nucleus Legal Advice at [email protected] or on 020 7373 4005 for more details.
+For more details, contact Citizens Advice on 0808 278 7982 and Nucleus Legal Advice at [email protected] or 020 7373 4005.

 Day and time Location Service Provider

-Monday 1pm to 2pm Flashpoint Centre, Blantyre Street SW10 0DS Income Maximisation (drop-in during the free Community Lunch) KCAP (Citizens Advice Kensington and Chelsea)
+Monday 1pm to 2pm Flashpoint Centre, Blantyre Street, SW10 0DS Income Maximisation (drop-in during the free Community Lunch) KCAP (Citizens Advice Kensington and Chelsea)

-Tuesday 12pm to 2pm and 4pm to 6.30pm Chelsea Theatre, 7 World’s End Place SW10 0DR Help and Advice Hub (client pathfinding and advice drop-in) KCAP (Citizens Advice Kensington and Chelsea)
+Tuesday 12pm to 2pm and 4pm to 6.30pm Chelsea Theatre, 7 World’s End Place, SW10 0DR Help and Advice Hub (client pathfinding and advice drop-in) KCAP (Citizens Advice Kensington and Chelsea)

-Thursday 9am to 12pm 1–2 World’s End Place SW10 0HE Housing and generalist advice KCAP (Nucleus)
+Thursday 10am to 1pm 1–2 World’s End Place, SW10 0HE Debt advice (appointment only) KCAP (Nucleus)

-Thursday 12pm to 1.30pm Flashpoint Centre, Blantyre Street SW10 0DS Income maximisation
+Thursday 12pm to 1.30pm Flashpoint Centre, Blantyre Street, SW10 0DS Food bank at the Venture Centre (appointment only) KCAP (Nucleus) with RBKC Housing Needs

 Other World’s End estate services